Professor Jane Wills

 Jane’s current research interests include the geography of political institutions, with particular attention paid to local structures and the ways in which people can engage in decision-making.
 This is part of her wider interests in devolution and localism, community organizing and civic innovation.

-New report entitled: A new geography of local government: The changing role of town and parish councils in Cornwall (July 2019).
-As a Commissioner for Locality's Commission on the Future of Localism, I have been researching the changing role of town and parish councils in Cornwall.
+New report entitled: A new geography of local government: The changing role of town and parish councils in Cornwall (July 2019) was published in 2019.
+As a Commissioner for Locality's Commission on the Future of Localism, I researched the changing role of town and parish councils in Cornwall.
 The combined impact of support for devolution along with financial pressures caused by budget cuts has prompted Cornwall Council to transfer important assets to the ownership and management of local councils.
 I have explored these changes and their impact and you can email me for a copy of a new report that summarises the research or download it here: https://researchpubs.exeter.ac.uk/viewobject.html?cid=1&id=755576

 Publications by category